gzoreslav/react-redux-saga-universal-application/README.md

 * server-side rendering for the first lunch with API data fetching (and if JS is disabled), SPA in other cases
 * show ajax loaders for request progress
-* handle API request errors for both - server and client -sides rendering
+* handle API request errors

 | *JS Off (server-side render)* | *JS On (client-side render)* |
 |-------------------------------|------------------------------|